Where is Derek and Nancy Haysom’s Killer Jens Soering Now?

 They also met with an unfortunate road accident, leading to Jens losing consciousness for a while and the couple having to appear in the local traffic court.
 Then, they flew to Thailand, procured fraudulent documents, and skimmed through Singapore and Moscow before settling in England under the names Tim and Julia Holte.
 In dire need of money, the couple used to con stores and financial institutions in London until they were arrested in April 1986.

-After Elizabeth and Jens were arrested in London, the American authorities visited them in May 1986 regarding the murder of the Haysoms.
-Jens was under the disillusion that if he confessed to the crimes, he would be deported to Germany, tried as a minor, and sentenced to a short prison term.
-Jens confessed to the crime and was indicted by a grand jury on murder charges in June 1986.
-While imprisoned in England, he learned that such immunity was only for employees at the Washington DC embassies, and Elizabeth was going to take a plea deal.
+After Elizabeth Haysom and Jens Soering were arrested in London in 1986, the American authorities visited them in May regarding the murder of the Haysoms owing to some evidence uncovered.
+That’s when Jens confessed to the double homicide under the disillusion that if he did so, he would be deported to Germany, tried as a minor, and sentenced to a short prison term.
+His other intention was, he later claimed, to save his girlfriend from any charges.
+But alas, they were both indicted by a grand jury on murder charges in June 1986.

 Read More: Derek and Nancy Haysom Murders: How Did They Die?
 Who Killed Them?